 At Highways England we believe our roads connect businesses, families and friends.
 Yet the country faces a shortage of the people that build them, especially engineers.
 That’s why at Highways England, we are very focused on inspiring young people to consider engineering as a rewarding career.

 Working at the company’s Bristol office, I have the unofficial role of coordinator for our outreach to local schools, managing all the work experience requests the company receives from Year 10 and 12 students in the area.
-As part of this work, I became involved in the STEM Insight programme.
+As part of this work, I became involved in an ENTHUSE Partnership Placement.

 Putting together the programme was a little different from student work experience.
 Normally I try to find a bit of the business which will interest the student and offer them an opportunity to do meaningful work.
-With the STEM Insight programme, it was about giving an insight to the breadth of possible careers with science, engineering or maths at the core of the work we do.
+With an ENTHUSE Partnership Placement, it was about giving an insight to the breadth of possible careers with science, engineering or maths at the core of the work we do.

 It started with a telephone call with the teacher due to come into the workplace to discuss what she wanted to take away from the week.
 Better understanding her objectives and motivations enabled me to pull together a programme to: